-- Staff and tutor training through insets and CPD - awareness of the risk and indications of unkindness, bullying,and how to deal with cases and incidents
+- Staff and tutor training through insets and CPD - awareness of the risk and indications of unkindness, bullying,and how to deal with cases and incidents.

-- Following the Cranleigh Code which develops values and an ethos conducive to anti-bullying and unkindness
+- Following the Cranleigh Code which develops values and an ethos conducive to anti-bullying and unkindness.

-- Moral Education (Learning for Life programme)
+- Moral Education (Learning for Life programme), assemblies and tutor programme.

-- Staff duty rota - there is an adequate presence of staff around the school community in all three schools
+- Staff duty rota - there is an adequate presence of staff around the school community in all three schools.

-- Year 8 duty rota (Prep School) and Senior School Prefects - the role which is expected of them in setting a good example and being helpful to younger pupils and each other
+- Year 8 duty rota (Prep School) and Senior School Prefects - the role which is expected of them in setting a good example and being helpful to younger pupils and each other.

-- Monitoring and reviewing of policies annually, and termly where necessary
+- Monitoring and reviewing of policies annually, and termly where necessary.

 4.1.2 Stage 2: If bullying or unkindness occurs:

 The School adopts a ‘conscience’ based approach to a unkind or bullying incident.
-This approach encourages the reporting of incidents by reducing the child's anxiety about repercussions; it also educates the bullies by increasing their sensitivity and sense of responsibility for their actions.
+This approach encourages the reporting of incidents by reducing the pupil's anxiety about repercussions; it also educates the bullies by increasing their sensitivity and sense of responsibility for their actions.
 Restorative approaches to conflict resolution and peer influence are central.
 These are provided by the Heads of Year (Pre- Prep and Prep), the Housemasters (Senior School) and / or the member of SMT responsible for overseeing the Pastoral system in the respective school.
 The School has a number of strategies (given below) to ensure that if unkindness does occur it is acted on quickly and effectively.
 Please do note that each unkind or bullying incident is unique and individual and has to be treated specifically to that situation or context.

 A pupil who is being bullied or is experiencing unkindness should tell someone without delay and can do so in several ways.
 They can tell their parents, their Form Tutor, Head of Year, Housemaster, a member of SMT, a member of the medical department, a member of staff or a responsible older pupil.